jenineharris/foundation-biostat-2020/README.md

 * Additional text and code added to your R-Markdown file that:
     + Includes any bivariate tests you conducted prior to building a model
     + Explains the type of statistical model used and why it is appropriate for your research question and data set
-        + The model *must* be linear regression, logistic regression, or ANOVA
+        + The model *must* be linear regression or logistic regression
     + The statistical model results
     + Model fit
     + Model significance